 - Developmental issues through childhood, adolescence and young adulthood

 - Education issues

 - Litigation and criminal issues

 - Technology in rehabilitation

 Additionally, IPBIS has accepted proposals for Symposia and Preconference sessions.

 The theme of the conference is: Promoting well-being in children and young people with acquired brain injury and their families.

-The Planning Committee is developing a broad educational programme that will address a wide range of brain injury topics, including:
+The Planning Committee has developed a broad educational programme that will address a wide range of brain injury topics, including: